Jawad-Hameed-00/Khata-Book/README.md

 Check each customer's full transaction history, including **dates** and **amounts**.

 ### ✏️❌ Edit or Delete Customers/Transactions
-Modify or delete any customer or transaction record by tapping the item in the list.
+Modify or delete any customer or transaction record by swipe-left to item in the list.

 ---